ldinc/vim-ld-theme/README.md

 Simple light theme for vim

 ## Bundle install:
-In your .vimrc add
+In your .vimrc add:
 ```
 Plugin "https://github.com/ldinc/vim-ld-theme"
 ```
-and then run
+and then use command in vim:
 ```vim
 :PluginInstall
 ```